 The minute we stop expecting life to be a fairytale and accept reality, that’s the moment we open ourselves up to the truth and the freedom that comes with it.
 It’s hard to expect perfection at all times.
 It’s hard on ourselves and on those around us.
 Nobody can live up to that expectation.
 Life doesn’t work that way.Continue reading

 Would you like to know how you can reduce the stress that comes from doing life with a chronic illness?
 When living with a chronic illness it is easy to let all sorts of negative feelings creep in.
-Guilt, loneliness, fear, frustration, these are all common emotions among spoonies, and they’re not the only ones or the worst.
+Guilt, loneliness, fear, frustration, helplessness, these are all common emotions among spoonies, and they're not the only ones or the worst.

-The problem with letting such emotions linger is that they tend to cause havoc in our bodies, often making us more ill.
+But the problem with letting such emotions linger is that they tend to cause havoc in our bodies, often making us more ill.
 It is important for people with any sort of chronic illness to find ways to reduce stress and negativity if they wish to feel any improvement.
-Continue reading